Ortham/ortham.github.io/_posts/2014-10-28-getting-started-with-skyrim-mods.md

 ---
 title:  "Skyrim Mods: The Lazy Way"
 date:   2014-10-28
-summary: "Mods?
+excerpt: "Mods?
 In my game?
 It's easier than you think."
 categories:
   - Skyrim
   - modding